-Since a few months, I’m an owner of my first ever telescope – the Sky-Watcher Evostar 72ED.
-I have been looking for a beginner astrophotography telescope for a few months (as an upgrade from a telephoto lens to a longer focal length), and when the time to choose finally came, I went with the Evostar 72ED.
+For several months, I have been the owner of my first ever telescope - the Sky-Watcher Evostar 72ED.
+I have been looking for a beginner astrophotography telescope for a few months (as an upgrade from a Rokinon 135mm F/2 telephoto lens to a longer focal length), and when the time to choose finally came, I went with the Evostar 72ED.
 There were two deciding factors to determine when picking up a telescope for me: optical quality and weight.
 The glass quality is crucial for astrophotography in general, and the weight aspect is significant to me because I wanted to use the telescope on my portable equatorial mount (Fornax LighTrack II), which has a rather small load capacity.
-So how well the Sky-Watcher Evostar 72ED telescope fits my needs and what astro pictures is it able to produce?
-Let’s find out!
+So how well the Sky-Watcher Evostar 72ED telescope fits my needs and what

 What comes in the box